 Figure 2.
-Comparison of the Ly $\alpha$ line shapes between the BAL quasar J1605-0112 (blue line) and the peak of the detected Ly $\alpha$ nebula (green line) surrounding the quasar.
-The spectrum of the nebula has been extracted within a circular aperture of $\sim 1''$ radius centered around the peak of its emission from the PSF and continuum subtracted final datacube.
+Comparison of the Ly α line shapes between the BAL quasar J1605-0112 (blue line) and the peak of the detected Ly α nebula (green line) surrounding the quasar.
+The spectrum of the nebula has been extracted within a circular aperture of \sim 1 arcsec radius centred around the peak of its emission from the PSF and continuum subtracted final data cube.
 Both spectra have been normalized to their maximum to facilitate the comparison.
-The Ly $\alpha$ emission of the nebula appears to be much narrower than the broad Ly $\alpha$ of the quasar J1605-0112, ensuring that the peak of the nebula close to the quasar position is not due to PSF residuals.
+The Ly α emission of the nebula appears to be much narrower than the broad Ly α of the quasar J1605-0112, ensuring that the peak of the nebula close to the quasar position is not due to PSF residuals.
+Table 2.
+Properties of the Ly α nebula around J1605-0112.